 “Rising up from the Tyrrhenian Sea, Naples boasts some of the most spectacular panoramas imaginable.
 A veritable feast for the eyes.
-The view towards the Bay and Vesuvius is unrivalled.
+The view towards the Bay and Vesuvius is unrivaled.
 But the view looking back at the city, that one will take your breath away.
 Like a field of wildflowers in the springtime, an intricate patchwork of every color of the rainbow climbs along Naples terraced hills while its ancient alleys weave in and out, the threads that tie it together.”

 Sulla strada di nuovo?
 Siete sulla strada per andare a Napoli, mi dite?
 Allora avrete bisogno di mettere le mani su questa nuovamente redatta guida “Napoli Unplugged: Guide to Naples”.
 Le autrici – Bonnie Alperts, Barbara Zaragoza, Penny Ewles-Bergeron and Erin Romano – hanno messo in comune le loro conoscenze di Napoli per creare una guida, aggiornata e completa per una delle città più affascinanti d’Italia.